-So if you’ve found this post you’re probably wondering how to start a blog.
-I’m glad you’re here and I want to give you all the information you need.
+So if you’ve found this page you’re probably wondering how to start a blog.
+I’m glad you’re here and I want to give you all the information you need to make informed choices.

-You don’t need technical experience and you don’t need to edit any code.
-This is to help you avoid the mistakes that a lot of new bloggers make when they jump in without knowing the best ways to get started.
+To start a blog you don’t need technical experience and you don’t need to edit any code.
+This guide will help you avoid the mistakes that a lot of new bloggers make when they jump in without knowing the best ways to get started.

 I’ve been blogging and working with WordPress for many years and I have a lot of experience to share with you.
 To start a blog there are some initial setup things to take care of but then it’s all done with the regular web interface right inside of WordPress.